I am way too young for this!

 - Memory Loss

-Since perimenopause is considered the transitional stage between normal menstrual periods to menopause, women often experience a combination of symptoms from PMS to other common menopause symptoms.
-Try keeping a record of your cycle and your daily symptoms for a couple months to get a better idea of whether you are experiencing PMS or are premenopausal.
+Since perimenopause, or premenopause, is considered the transitional stage between normal menstrual periods to menopause, women often experience a combination of symptoms from PMS to other common menopause symptoms.
+Try keeping a record of your menstrual cycle and your daily perimenopausal symptoms for a couple months to get a better idea of whether you are experiencing PMS or symptoms of perimenopause.
 You should notice patterns of physical and emotional symptoms in coordination with your cycle.
-If you are not noticing a pattern of ups and downs with your cycle, then it is likely that you may be in perimenopause.
+If you are not noticing a pattern of ups and downs with your cycle or find yourself experiencing irregular periods, then it is likely that you may be perimenopausal.